Focke-Wulf Volksjäger: Volksjäger 2

 In order to save strategic materials, the wings of the Fw Volksjäger 2 were built of wood and covered with a thin metal layer.
 The wings, swept back and mounted on mid-fuselage, as well as the T-tail, were similar to those of the Focke-Wulf Ta 183.
 The aircraft had no wheels, only a landing skid.
 It was designed to take off on a detachable dolly.
-Once airborne it would speed almost vertically towards the bomber combat box where it would fire its cannon.
+Once airborne it would speed almost vertically towards the bomber combat box formations where it would fire its cannon.

-Although the Fw Volksjäger 2 was planned to reach an altitude of 5,900 m in one minute, its effectiveness as an interceptor was curtailed by the fact that it would have only about 15 minutes of combat action time.
+Although the Fw Volksjäger 2 was designed to reach an altitude of 5,900 m in one minute, its roughly 15 minutes of combat action time compromised it as an interceptor.
 Test flights for this aircraft were scheduled to be carried out between May and June 1945.
-Three units of the Fw Volksjäger 2 were under construction at the time of the Surrender of Nazi Germany.
+Three units of the Fw Volksjäger 2 were under construction at the time of the surrender of Nazi Germany.